Fiserv/acceptance-solutions-apac/docs/CloudIntegrationCheckList.md

    - Who are the users, and what are their integration requirements to be utilised with point of sale (POS) systems?
    - What are you trying to achieve from a customer experience, operational and reporting perspective?
    - When is your intended target launch date?
-2. Decide on the integration approach
+2. Decide on the integration approac
 3. Do reach out to your account manager to apply for test terminal(s), with information that will help us assist you better:-
    - No. of test terminals required
    - Define which payment modes are required